-- Your ads will target any of your selected content in your ad group.
+To help you reach more potential customers, your ads will now show on content that matches any of the topics, placements or Display/Video keywords you target.
 For example, if you targeted 'bikes' as a topic and 'cycling' as a Display/Video keyword, your ads will show on content that matches either.

 The process that matches ads to relevant sites in the Display Network using your keywords or topics, among other factors.

-- Here's how it works: Google's system analyses the content of each webpage to determine its central theme, which is then matched to your ad using your keywords or topic selections, your language and location targeting, a visitor's recent browsing history and other factors.
+- Here's how it works: Google's system analyses the content of each web page to determine its central theme, which is then matched to your ad using keywords or topic selections you added in the 'Content' section, your language and location targeting, a visitor's recent browsing history and other factors.